 Application process - Upon submission, each application will be checked across SIS / VIS / EUROPOL DATA / SLTD (Interpol) / EURODAC / ECRIS etc), the ETIAS screening rules as well as the ETIAS watchlist.
 If the application is matched to information from any of these databases, the application will undergo manual processing by the ETIAS Central and / or ETIAS National Units.

-Application Decision - Usually, a decision will be reached by the system within minutes.
-If an ETIAS application is approved, it will be issued for a period of three years or until the date of the applicant's passport expiry, whichever date is sooner.
+Application decision - Usually, 95% of applications will receive a decision within minutes of submission.
+If an ETIAS application is approved, it will be issued for a period of three years or the date of the applicant's passport expiry, whichever date is sooner.
 Processing times can take up to 96 hours if additional checks are required.
 However, if additional documentation is required from the applicant, processing times can potentially take up to four weeks.
 If an ETIAS application is denied, the applicant will receive a reason for the refusal as well as information on the country or authority deciding against the ETIAS being approved.
 ETIAS refusals can be appealed by applicants who file a request to the EU Member State that has objected to granting the ETIAS.

 Boarding - The ETIAS can only be used for transit, tourism and business travel.
 As ETIAS will be checked by carriers prior to a traveller boarding by air, land or sea.
 If an ETIAS is not approved, the traveller will not be allowed to board the travel vessel, be it an airplane, boat or bus.